 - Charajeejee.
 Mishievous little imp.
 When the kid is being bad, but not that bad.

 - His eyes have holes in them.
 He’s greedy.
 Whatever he sees/gets, it’s not enough.

 - Were you able to pull your missing?
 This means, ‘Did you get enough time with your loved one in order to get rid of the loneliness and separation which had been gnawing at your soul?’
 It’s a great saying, made even more so by the biblically awkward syntax.
 It gets right to the heart of the matter, which is that when you really, really miss someone, it’s like a dagger to the center of your being.

 I have good news.
 I saved the best for last.

 You say this last one when you find yourself way out in the boondocks.
-I’m not talking about suburbs, people.
-I’m talking, the serious North 40, the Sticks, the absolute middle of freakin’ nowhere.
+I’m not talking about suburbs.
+I’m talking the serious North 40, the Sticks, the absolute middle of nowhere.

-That’s it, people.
-That’s all I got.
-For the highly ambitious among you, I promise to come back at a later date with some phonetic translations, so that you can shout these out in the mother tongue.
+For the highly ambitious among you, I will try to come back at a later date with some phonetic transcriptions, so that you too can shout these out in Armenian.